Kazantyp: Overview

 The Kazantyp headland is mostly covered with steppe.
-In 1998 it was designated as Kazantypskyi State Nature Reserve of Ukraine.
+In 1998 it was designated as Kazantyp Nature Reserve of Ukraine.
 On the eastern half of the cape are located ancient ruins of a settlement dating back to the 3rd and 2nd centuries BC.

 The Kazantyp Lighthouse is located on the headland.
 From 1995 to 1999, the international electronic music festival, KaZantip, named for the headland, was held nearby.